Aloshi/EmulationStation/README.md

 * **If you want to scrape multiple games:** press start to open the menu and choose the "SCRAPER" option.
 Adjust your settings and press "SCRAPE NOW".
 * **If you just want to scrape one game:** find the game on the game list in ES and press select.
 Choose "EDIT THIS GAME'S METADATA" and then press the "SCRAPE" button at the bottom of the metadata editor.

+You can also edit metadata within ES by using the metadata editor - just find the game you wish to edit on the gamelist, press select, and choose "EDIT THIS GAME'S METADATA."

+If you're writing a tool to generate gamelist.xml files, you can see the complete list of possible elements at the top of `src/MetaData.cpp`.

 A command-line version of the scraper is also provided - just run emulationstation with `--scrape` *(currently broken)*.